 The Sri Lanka Central Transport Board maintains an island-wide network of bus services.
 All the important towns in Sri Lanka have a bus station where you can book tickets in advance.
 Tickets are also sometimes sold on board.
 They charge only a few dollars for a several hours drive, but we did hear a lot of stories about over packed buses and dangerous chauffeurs.

 It is not atypical to rent a car with or without a driver, but this option turns out to be very expensive.
 Expect to pay around 50 USD a day for a car with a driver.
 The driver sleeps most of the time in the car or the hotel you are staying has sleeping quarters for the driver.
 This type of transport is mostly booked via travel agencies.

 Hiring your own tuktuk

 This is our preferred method of transportation as it offers you a lot of freedom and comfort.
 In Negombo, it is very easy to rent your own tuktuk.
 A lot of tour operators in Lewis place offer tuktuks for rent and you can easily negotiate about the price.
 One of the advantages of renting a tuktuk is that you can drive through or next to certain national parks.
 That way, you are able to spot a lot of wildlife without having to take a safari.
-We will write a more detailed guide for renting a tuktuk soon.
+Read more about this in our guide on how to rent a tuktuk.

 After a couple of months in Southeast Asia, we were looking forward to a more Indian inspired cuisine.
 And the Sri Lankan food does not disappoint.